What goes in which bag?

-Smaller amounts can be put in your green bag.
+Smaller amounts can be put in your green Organics bag.
 Larger amounts, like that from a deep fryer, should be brought to our Household Hazardous Waste Depot or Mobile Unit.

 Eco360 recommends glass be put in the garbage bag.
 Why?

 These materials are both recyclable and compostable.
-They are dry and mostly clean (i.e., will not drip food or dirt onto other recyclables), we prefer them with the recyclables.
+If they are dry and mostly clean (i.e., will not drip food or dirt onto other recyclables), we prefer them with the recyclables.
 If they are soaked with food, or other yucky stuff (like pet waste, vomit, cleaning products, etc.), we prefer them with your organics.

 For operational reasons we ask that residents and businesses put cables and rope in the garbage bag.
-Wires, like clothes lines can be brought to our Eco Depot or Mobile Depots for recycling.

-How do residents dispose of pet waste?
+How do I dispose of pet waste?

-Pet waste is preferred in the 3rd clear garbage bag but will be accepted in the green organics bag on off-weeks as long as there is no plastic attached.
+Pet waste is preferred in the clear Garbage bag but will be accepted in the green Organics bag on off-weeks as long as there is no plastic attached.
 This includes dog poop, cat litter, hamster bedding, bird bedding, etc. For example, dog poop may go in the organics bag as long as it is either loose, without a plastic bag, or tied up in a certified compostable/biodegradable bag.
 For cat litter, it may go in the organics bag as long as there is no plastic liner bag attached.
 Pet pee pads are not acceptable in the organics bag, they must go in the garbage bag because of the plastic attached.

 What waste can be brought to the HHW Depot, and what is the charge?